Cheap Broker Fees

-There are currently 3.9 million Adaptive Biotechnologies shares held short by investors – that's known as Adaptive Biotechnologies's "short interest".
-This figure is 46.1% down from 7.2 million last month.
+There are currently 4.4 million Adaptive Biotechnologies Corporation shares held short by investors – that's known as Adaptive Biotechnologies Corporation's "short interest".
+This figure is 4.7% up from 4.2 million last month.

-Adaptive Biotechnologies's "short interest ratio" (SIR) is the quantity of Adaptive Biotechnologies shares currently shorted divided by the average quantity of Adaptive Biotechnologies shares traded daily (recently around 817396.19450317).
-Adaptive Biotechnologies's SIR currently stands at 4.73.
-In other words for every 100,000 Adaptive Biotechnologies shares traded daily on the market, roughly 4730 shares are currently held short.
+Adaptive Biotechnologies Corporation's "short interest ratio" (SIR) is the quantity of Adaptive Biotechnologies Corporation shares currently shorted divided by the average quantity of Adaptive Biotechnologies Corporation shares traded daily (recently around 588421.7623498).
+Adaptive Biotechnologies Corporation's SIR currently stands at 7.49.
+In other words for every 100,000 Adaptive Biotechnologies Corporation shares traded daily on the market, roughly 7490 shares are currently held short.

-However Adaptive Biotechnologies's short interest can also be evaluated against the total number of Adaptive Biotechnologies shares, or, against the total number of tradable Adaptive Biotechnologies shares (the shares that aren't held by "insiders" or major long-term shareholders – also known as the "float").
-In this case Adaptive Biotechnologies's short interest could be expressed as 0.03% of the outstanding shares (for every 100,000 Adaptive Biotechnologies shares in existence, roughly 30 shares are currently held short) or 0.0569% of the tradable shares (for every 100,000 tradable Adaptive Biotechnologies shares, roughly 57 shares are currently held short).
+However Adaptive Biotechnologies Corporation's short interest can also be evaluated against the total number of Adaptive Biotechnologies Corporation shares, or, against the total number of tradable Adaptive Biotechnologies Corporation shares (the shares that aren't held by "insiders" or major long-term shareholders – also known as the "float").
+In this case Adaptive Biotechnologies Corporation's short interest could be expressed as 0.03% of the outstanding shares (for every 100,000 Adaptive Biotechnologies Corporation shares in existence, roughly 30 shares are currently held short) or 0.0473% of the tradable shares (for every 100,000 tradable Adaptive Biotechnologies Corporation shares, roughly 47 shares are currently held short).

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Adaptive Biotechnologies.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Adaptive Biotechnologies Corporation.

-We're not expecting Adaptive Biotechnologies to pay a dividend over the next 12 months.
-However, you can browse other dividend-paying shares in our guide.
+We're not expecting Adaptive Biotechnologies Corporation to pay a dividend over the next 12 months.

 Adaptive Biotechnologies Corporation, a commercial-stage company, develops an immune medicine platform for the diagnosis and treatment of various diseases.
-The company offers immunoSEQ research service and kit that is used to answer research questions, as well as to discover new prognostic and diagnostic signals.
-It also provides clonoSEQ diagnostic tests, which include immunosequencing services for use in the detection and monitoring of minimal residual disease in patients with select blood cancers.
+The company offers immunoSEQ research service and kit that is used to answer translational research questions, as well as to discover new prognostic and diagnostic signals; and T-Detect COVID for the confirmation of past COVID-19 infection.
+It also provides clonoSEQ diagnostic tests, which include immunosequencing services for use in the detection and monitoring of minimal residual disease in patients with select blood cancers; and immunoSEQ T-MAP COVID for vaccine developers and researchers to measure the T-cell immune response to vaccines.
 In addition, the company offers a pipeline of clinical products and services that are used for the diagnosing, monitoring, and treatment of diseases, such as cancer, autoimmune conditions, and infectious diseases.
-Adaptive Biotechnologies Corporation has strategic collaborations with Genentech, Inc. for the development, manufacture, and commercialization of neoantigen directed T cell therapies for the treatment of a range of cancers; Microsoft Corporation to develop diagnostic tests for the early detection of various diseases from a single blood test; and Amgen to develop a therapeutic to prevent or treat COVID-19.
 It serves the life sciences research, clinical diagnostics, and drug discovery customers.
-Adaptive Biotechnologies Corporation has a translational collaboration with AstraZeneca to investigate the use of immunoSEQ T-MAP.
-The company was formerly known as Adaptive TCR Corporation and changed its name to Adaptive Biotechnologies Corporation in December 2011.
-Adaptive Biotechnologies Corporation was founded in 2009 and is headquartered in Seattle, Washington.
+Adaptive Biotechnologies Corporation has strategic collaborations with Genentech, Inc. for the development, manufacture, and commercialization of neoantigen directed T cell therapies for the treatment of a range of cancers; and Microsoft Corporation to develop diagnostic tests for the early detection of various diseases from a single blood test.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.